kube-tarian/tarian/docs/troubleshooting.md

 ```
-Error from server (InternalError): error when creating "dev/config/monitored-pod/register.yaml": Internal error occurred: failed calling webhook "tarian-cluster-agent.k8s.tarian.dev": Post "https://tarian-cluster-agent-controller-manager.tarian-system.svc:443/inject-pod-agent?timeout=10s": x509: certificate signed by unknown authority
+Error from server (InternalError): error when creating "dev/config/monitored-pod/register.yaml": Internal error occurred: failed calling webhook "tarian-cluster-agent.k8s.tarian.dev": Post "https://tarian-controller-manager.tarian-system.svc:443/inject-pod-agent?timeout=10s": x509: certificate signed by unknown authority
 ```

-Tarian webhook server (deployment name: `tarian-cluster-agent-controller-manager`) by default manages the certificate needed by the webhook admission controller.
+Tarian webhook server (deployment name: `tarian-controller-manager`) by default manages the certificate needed by the webhook admission controller.
 It's configured in the tarian-cluster-agent `MutatingWebhookConfiguration`, in `caBundle`.
 In some rare conditions, the `caBundle` field might not be updated yet so that the CA doesn't match with the one used by the webhook server.

-If that's the case, you can try to delete the pod in tarian-cluster-agent-controller-manager deployment.
+If that's the case, you can try to delete the pod in tarian-controller-manager deployment.
 A new pod will then be created again and it will try to update the caBundle.